-Originally this dog was made up of various varieties each with a focus on its guardian nature.
-The natural inclination due to purpose was to select dogs of various mollosser types thus their more eventual standardized look resembling many of the bully breeds today.
+Originally this dog was made up of various varieties, each with a focus on its guardian nature.
+The natural inclination due to purpose was to select dogs of various mollosser types; thus, their more eventual standardized look resembles many of the bully breeds today.

-In the mid-1960's Dr. John Swinford set about to create as he put it "the ultimate guard do".
-The primary foundation dogs for his program were the American Pit Bull Terrier and various mastiff lines with the largest focus on that of the English Mastiff.
+In the mid-1960s, Dr. John Swinford set about to create, as he put it, "the ultimate guard dog."
+The primary foundation dogs for his program were the American Pit Bull Terrier and various mastiff lines, with the largest focus on that of the English Mastiff.

-For those educated on dog breeds they will see that this dog is in fact the precursor to the modern day American Bulldog and American Bully.
+Those educated on dog breeds will see that this dog is the precursor to the modern-day American Bulldog and American Bully.

-While many such as Dave Wilson, Tony Moore and Richard Barajah are often given the credit for the role of developing the American Bully the reality is, that the practice was going on far before they were even born.
+While many such as Dave Wilson, Tony Moore, and Richard Barajah are often given credit for developing the American Bully, the reality is that the practice of such purposeful breeding has been going on for centuries.

-Currently most individuals who were at one time breeding under the Bandog / Bandogge moniker who remain breeding today have switched over to the American Bully as their goby name in preference due to its more widespread acceptance and softer imagery.
+Currently, most individuals who were at one time breeding under the Bandog / Bandogge moniker who remain breeding today have switched over to the American Bully as their goby name in preference due to its more widespread acceptance and softer imagery.
 However, due to the increased standardization of the American Bully, many breeders are again opting to go back to the Bandog description to have more flexibility in their base breed choices.